corbosiny/StreetFighterAI/README.md

 ---
 ## Installing Dependancies

 This code only works with Python 3.6 or later.
-Before trying to install dependancies it is recommend to open the terminal and run:
+Before trying to install dependencies it is recommend to open the terminal and run:
 `sudo apt-get update`
 `sudo apt-get upgrade`
 `sudo -H pip3 install --upgrade pip`
-To download the necessary dependancies after cloning the repo call:
+To download the necessary dependencies after cloning the repo call:
 `pip3 install -r requirements.txt`
 This should be called in the top level directory of the repo.
 This will install the following libraries you will need to create game environments that serve as a wrapper abstracting the interface between your agent and the underlying emulator:

 **-gym**
 **-gym-retro**

-These libraries can sometimes have serious issues installing themselves or their dependancies on a windows machine.
+These libraries can sometimes have serious issues installing themselves or their dependencies on a windows machine.
 It is recommended to work on Linux.
 The server we will be training on runs Linux and all libraries plus code have been confirmed to work on Ubuntu's latest stable distribution.

 ---
 ## Preparing the Game Files